narengan/cis/iam.md

    ```
    crn:v1:bluemix:public:internet-svcs:global:a/2c38d9a9913332006a27665dab3d26e8:836f33a5-d3e1-4bc6-876a-982a8668b1bb::
    ```
-   The last part of the CRN is your service instance - 836f33a5-d3e1-4bc6-876a-982a8668b1bb
+   The last part of the CRN is your service instance: `836f33a5-d3e1-4bc6-876a-982a8668b1bb`.

    or

-   Click the row of the CIS instance on the resource list main page and copy the GUID for the service instance ID
+   Click the row containing the CIS instance on the resource list main page and copy the GUID for the service instance ID.

 2. I deleted a policy but the user I gave the policy to can still perform that action!

-   We do caching of authorization results and the TTL for the cache is 10 mins.
+   CIS caches authorization results, and the TTL for the cache is 10 minutes.

-   Also, When IAM authorizes, it uses the access policies from the access group and the users own policies before making a decision.
+   When IAM authorizes, it uses the access policies from the access group and the user's own policies before making a decision.

 3. What permissions are needed to provision Internet Services?